carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

 Compile unit descriptors provide the root context for objects declared in a specific compilation unit.
 File descriptors are defined using this context.
 These descriptors are collected by a named metadata ``!llvm.dbg.cu``.
-Compile unit descriptor keeps track of subprograms, global variables and type information.
+They keep track of subprograms, global variables and type information.

 .. _format_files: